 We were able to satisfy our customer’s crane validation test requirements by providing a complete turnkey solution designed to validate the different boom and jib configurations and ensure they complied with SAE J987 specifications.
 Thanks to the efficient sensor instrumentation provided by ITM’s engineers and the flexibility of the NI-based hardware and the iTestSystem software solution, we were able to complete our testing several months earlier than our customer anticipated.

-Author Information: For more information on this Case Study, iTestSystem or our Strain Services, contact: Mark Yeager – Integrated Test & Measurement (ITM), LLC – mark.yeager@iTestSystem.com
+Author Information: For more information on this Case Study, iTestSystem, our Strain Services or other data logging solutions, contact: Mark Yeager – Integrated Test & Measurement (ITM), LLC – mark.yeager@iTestSystem.com